 2 Woodlands Industrial Park E4, Singapore 757387

 T: 6482 6060

 Step 2: Apply for conversion

-You must apply for conversion at the Traffic Police Test Centre counter in person.
+You must apply for conversion at the Traffic Police Test Centre counter located in the driving centres (stated above) in person.
 Please bring these items, where applicable:

 - Original and a photocopy of your passport and NRIC/entry permit/employment pass/dependent pass/social visit pass/work permit;